-- · Difficult to define.
-There were long history of controversial discussion. - In general, "Value-lost goods" accompanying human subsistence and economic activities - Subjective (A same thing may be waste for somebody, but valuable for others) - Changeable with time passing - It's more in urban than rural, resulting in pollution - Raw garbage and human waste (urine and feces) -> source of fertilizer in rural, but solely waste in urban - Various materials gather into urban area - Various industries make various waste - More populated -> more human waste - Urbanization/Modernization made waste increased even in rural area -> regulations by laws are required - Classification of solid waste in USA: Municipal solid waste / Special waste / Hazardous waste
+- Difficult to define.
+There were long history of controversial discussion. - In general, "Value-lost goods" accompanying human subsistence and economic activities

+Subjective (A same thing may be waste for somebody, but valuable for others)

+- Changeable with time passing - It's more in urban than rural, resulting in pollution - Raw garbage and human waste (urine and feces) → Source of fertilizer in rural, but solely waste in urban - Various materials gather into urban area - Various industries make various waste - More populated -> more human waste - Urbanization/Modernization made waste increased even in rural area → Regulations by laws are required → RCRA (resource conservation and recovery act) was enacted in 1976 in USA.
+However, during 1970's, many hazardous waste sites appeared like Love Canal in upstate New York - Classification of solid waste in USA: Municipal solid waste / Special waste / Hazardous waste.